harens/depythel/docs/source/implementation.rst

         return get_next_child

 This function was deliberately not set to be recursive.
-For very large dependency trees, we could easily hit the recursion limit.
+Dependency trees from online repositories can be very large, and we could easily hit the recursion limit.
 This would also be a less memory-efficient solution.
 The alternative was to make use of closure in Python.

 "[Closure] can be utilised to rewrite recursive functions in most circumstances and outperform the latter to a huge extent."